ryubee1980/MyPMF.jl/README.md

 pmf_HS(traj::Array{Float64,3}, ks::Float64, v::Float64, T::Float64 ; L=500 ::Int64, energy_unit="kcal/mol" ::String, J_est=0)
 ```

-traj[:,:,:] is a 3-dimensional Array of the size K x T x 3, where K is the number of sample trajectories and T is the number of time slices.
+traj[:,:,:] is a 3-dimensional Array of the size K x Ts x 3, where K is the number of sample trajectories and Ts is the number of time slices.
 The time slices must be the same for all samples, traj[i,:,1]=traj[j,:,1] for all i and j.

 ks is the spring constant of biasing harmonic potential.
 v is the (linear) velocity of the biasing potential.